Scholarships and funding

 Office of Merit Scholarships, Fellowships & Awards

-A resource for UW undergraduate students and alumni in developing the skills and personal insights necessary to pursue scholarships that fit their goals.
-Advisers mentor students through the scholarship application process by offering individual feedback, resources, and advising to support students in developing competitive applications.
+A resource for UW undergraduate students and alumni for identifying the skills and personal insights necessary to pursue scholarships that fit their goals.
+Advisers mentor students through the scholarship application process by offering individual feedback, resources and advising to support students in developing competitive applications.

 UAA programs that offer funding and paid opportunities